klequis/modern-fullstack-mern/manuscript/07.install-and-configure-nginx/xx.07.06-secure-nginx-with-lets-encrypt.exclude.md

 > SNAPSHOT: 670dcc64-71c1-11e9-8056-d7554b508c91

-> TODO: above says HTTP was removed, but the status 'Nginx Full' seems to mean all/both.
-Read ufw doc to confirm.

-> old: TODO: This is currently allowing HTTP & HTTPS traffice in.
-Once working, try removing HTTP and allowing HTTPS only.

 Now get the certificate.
 This will make entries in the server block so that the certificate is used.
 ```js